-The Land Use Study completed as part of the Campus Master Plan confirmed the capacity to meet immediate and long-range (100 year) demands.
-In the future, CMU may need to change some of its land use strategies such as migrating to parking structures or increasing building density, however there is sufficient land to support the university's needs for the next 100 years.
-Furthermore, our long-term land use plan will allow CMU to make short-term building decisions with the confidence that we are doing what is right for the future of CMU.
+There is sufficient land to support the university's needs for the foreseeable future.
+CMU's long-term land use plan allows CMU to make short-term building decisions with the confidence that we are doing what is right for the future of CMU.

 K. State Building Authority: CMU has five buildings obligated to the State Building Authority.
-The buildings include Park Library, The Herbert H. and Grace A. Dow Health Professions Building, Education and Human Services Building, the Biosciences Building, and the Center for Integrated Health Studies.
+The buildings include Park Library, the Health Professions building, Education and Human Services Building, the Biosciences Building, and the Center for Integrated Health Studies.
 The expiration dates of the State Building Authority leases are shown in the table below: